towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

-\* 'MirrorDisplayToSingleSplitWindow' Mirror the content of the onscreen window to the right half of the desktop \(if desktop spanning on a dual\-display setup is enabled\) or the right\-half of the virtual screen if a display splitter \(e.g., Matrox Dualhead2Go \(TM\)\) is attached to a single head of a graphics card.
+\* 'MirrorDisplayToSingleSplitWindow' Mirror the content of the onscreen window to the right half of the desktop \(if desktop spanning on a dual-display setup is enabled\) or the right-half of the virtual screen if a display splitter \(e.g., Matrox Dualhead2Go \(TM\)\) is attached to a single head of a graphics card.
 This should give the same result as if one switches the graphics card into "Mirror mode" or "Clone mode" via the